Hermann-SW/4DoF_robot_arm/README.md

 Setting of 500/1500/2500 corresponds to 0°/90°/180° for servo motor.

+Pi GPIO8/9/10/11 controls robot arm gripper/top/bottom/pan servo.

 #### die picker

-This is the script executed for die picking demo, Pi GPIO8/9/10/11 controls robot arm gripper/top/bottom/pan servo:
+This is the script executed for die picking demo:

     pi@raspberrypi3Bplus:~ $ cat doit
     #!/bin/sh